AXIS5hacker/DNX-Note-Width-Changer/README.md

 1. Clone the project
 2. Using terminal, `cd DNX-Note-Width-Changer/`
-3. `cmake CMakeLists.txt -B ./exampleBuildDirectory`, exampleBuildDirectory is the directory name where you want to build the program, and you can customize it.
+3. `cmake CMakeLists.txt -DBUILD_GUI=ON -B ./exampleBuildDirectory`, exampleBuildDirectory is the directory name where you want to build the program, and you can customize it.
+If you don't want to build the CLI program along with the GUI program, use `cmake CMakeLists.txt -DBUILD_GUI=ON -DBUILD_CLI=OFF -B ./exampleBuildDirectory`.
 4. `cmake --build ./exampleBuildDirectory`, and you will get the program in the `DNX-Note-Width-Changer/exampleBuildDirectory/bin` directory.

 ### Building the CLI application on macOS & Linux

 1. Download the tarball from release, or clone the project
 2. (macOS only) Using terminal, `xcode-select --install`  will install Xcode Command Line Tools for you.
-3. `cmake CMakeLists.txt -B ./exampleBuildDirectory`, exampleBuildDirectory is the directory name where you want to build the program, and you can customize it.
+3. `cmake CMakeLists.txt -DBUILD_CLI=ON -B ./exampleBuildDirectory`, exampleBuildDirectory is the directory name where you want to build the program, and you can customize it.
+If you don't want to build the GUI program along with the CLI program, use `cmake CMakeLists.txt -DBUILD_CLI=ON -DBUILD_GUI=OFF -B ./exampleBuildDirectory`.
 4. `cmake --build ./exampleBuildDirectory`, and you will get the program in the `DNX-Note-Width-Changer/exampleBuildDirectory/bin` directory.
 5. If you want to install it on macOS or Linux, run `sudo cmake --install ./exampleBuildDirectory` after building.
 6. If you want to uninstall the CLI application, run `cd ./exampleBuildDirectory && sudo make uninstall`.